Addiction as a Coping Mechanism and Healthy Alternatives

 Addiction, Co-Occurring Disorders, and Stress

 Addiction and mental health disorders often co-occur.
-In fact, between a third to half of individuals suffering from mental health disorders also battle addiction and vice versa, the National Alliance on Mental Illness (NAMI) publishes.
-Drugs can be a form of self-medication for an untreated or undiagnosed mental illness, providing temporary relief from difficult symptoms.
+In fact, between a third to half of individuals suffering from mental health disorders also battle addiction and vice versa.3 Drugs can be a form of self-medication for an untreated or undiagnosed mental illness, providing temporary relief from difficult symptoms.

-Stress and exposure to trauma are closely linked with drug abuse and addiction as well.
+Stress and exposure to trauma are closely linked with drug misuse and addiction as well.
 When someone feels stressed, changes are made in the brain, and the CNS often responds with a “fight-or-flight” reaction.
-This can enhance survival and be healthy in many cases; however, chronic and high levels of stress on a regular basis can be detrimental to a person’s health and increase their vulnerability to addiction and relapse, the journal Annals of the New York Academy of Sciences warns.
-High stress levels and hyperactive nerve activity can lead a person to want to use drugs or alcohol, or to engage in another compulsive behavior, in order to cope.
+This can enhance survival and be healthy in many cases; however, chronic and high levels of stress on a regular basis can be detrimental to a person’s health and increase their vulnerability to addiction and relapse.4 High stress levels and hyperactive nerve activity can lead a person to want to use drugs or alcohol, or to engage in another compulsive behavior, in order to cope.
 Addiction can then become a coping mechanism for stress.
-Whenever stress begins to increase, the compulsive behavior (e.g., drug abuse, gambling, eating, sex, internet use, etc.) is repeated in an attempt to alleviate the uncomfortable feelings.
+Whenever stress begins to increase, the compulsive behavior (e.g., drug use, gambling, eating, sex, internet use, etc.) is repeated in an attempt to alleviate the uncomfortable feelings.
 The compulsion may offer temporary relief or an escape, but this will be short-lived in the case of addiction, and cravings to repeat the behavior will soon reoccur.

 Alternative Methods of Coping in Recovery